jperezish/sadbacon/content/posts/2013-02-10-the-chills.md

 comic: "The Narwhal Chronicles"
 title: "The Chills"
 description: "We meet the narwhal Jerry and his happy go lucky beluga whale pal Muk"
+excerpt: "We meet the narwhal Jerry and his happy go lucky beluga whale pal Muk"
 type: comic
 created_at: 2013-02-10
+updated_at:
 author: Jason Perez
 kind: article
 ---